aptech3/ap3tech-tools/README.md

 # RSG Recovery Tools

-**RSG Recovery Tools** is a collection of utilities for processing and analyzing bank statements and related documents.
+**RSG Recovery Tools** is a PyQt desktop application and toolkit for processing and analyzing bank statements and related documents.
+It combines robust PDF parsing with optional OCR and an AI‑powered statement analysis workflow (OpenAI).
-It uses [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) (via `pytesseract`) and PDF parsing libraries (`PyPDF2`, `fitz`, etc.) to extract, summarize, and clean data for downstream use.

 ---

 ## Features
-- Extract text from PDFs (including scanned documents) using OCR
-- Summarize and normalize bank statements
-- Tools for compressing and cleaning large PDFs
-- Extensible: add custom rules for your agency or client workflows
-- Cross-platform (Linux, macOS, Windows)
+- AI Statement Analysis: GPT‑based extraction and summary, outputs a concise PDF and now previews the summary inside the app (zoom + page navigation).
+- Bank Statement Analyzer: detect processors, totals, and linked accounts with optional OCR and diagnostics.
+- EVG Recovery Splitter: split EVG Recovery PDFs; auto‑redact Mulligan contracts when detected.
+- BSA Settings: manage merchant processor and exclusion lists.
+- PDF utilities: redaction helpers, compression, and extraction utilities.
+- Cross‑platform: Windows 11 and macOS supported.
+Linux works from source.

 ---

 ## Requirements
+- For packaged builds (recommended for agents): none — just run the downloaded binary.
+- For running from source:
-- **Python** 3.9+
+  - **Python** 3.11 recommended (wheels available for PyMuPDF)
-- **Tesseract OCR** (must be installed separately, see below)
+  - **Tesseract OCR** (optional; used for OCR when needed)
-- (Optional) **Poppler** if using advanced PDF features
+  - **Poppler** (optional; used by `pdf2image` fallback in previews)
+  - **OpenAI API key** for AI analysis (`OPENAI_API_KEY`)

 ### Install Tesseract
 - **Windows**: